cognitivecomputations/dolphin-math/README.md

 The output is designed for training language models to perform multi-step mathematical reasoning.

+It works for both SFT and RL.
+You should generate separate datasets for SFT and RL.
+SFT teaches it the syntax, RL teaches it to git gud at it.

 ## Features

 Generates problems and detailed steps for the following types: